noear/liquor/README.md

 ### 2) Script Evaluator

-* Can import classes; It cannot have a package name
+* You can import classes or static methods.
+No package name
 * Don't use "public" when using inner classes
-* Using CodeSpec::imports to import the classes required by the expression; Or add an "import" statement to your code
+* Using CodeSpec::imports to import classes or static methods required by an expression Or add an "import" statement to your code

 ```java